Lavender API¶

 ]

-The core field group (default) includes delta, gamma, vega, theta, rho, plus Lavender-specific fields: decay (next-trading-day P&L), lav_theo (model price), and lav_vol (calibrated implied volatility).
+The core field group (default) includes delta, gamma, vega, theta, rho, plus Lavender-specific fields: decay (next-trading-day P&L), theo (model price), and vol (calibrated implied volatility).
 Add greeks=all for extended Greeks through third order.

 Endpoint¶